saurabh-misra/pomodoro-timer/README.md

 - Enzyme

 ## Motivation
-This is a side project that I worked on for some hands-on learning about React, Redux, React Router and TDD.
+This is a side project that I worked on to learn React, Redux, React Router and TDD.

 ## Attributions
 - Icons from [Google Material Icons](https://material.io/tools/icons).